mattmartin14/dream_machine/substack/articles/2026.08.24-quack-attack/README.md

 ## Deploy

-1. Copy `terraform.tfvars.example` to `terraform.tfvars` and supply your VPC, a **public** subnet, laptop egress CIDR, globally unique bucket name, and token.
+1. Copy `terraform/terraform.tfvars.example` to `terraform/terraform.tfvars` and supply your VPC, a **public** subnet, laptop egress CIDR, globally unique bucket name, and token.
 Terraform creates an EC2 key pair from `~/.ssh/quack-poc.pub` by default.
 2. From the repository root, run `./scripts/deploy.sh` and approve the Terraform plan.
 3. Wait for cloud-init, then inspect the service with `ssh -i ~/.ssh/quack-poc ubuntu@$(terraform -chdir=terraform output -raw quack_public_ip) 'sudo systemctl status quack'`.